imixs/imixs-office-workflow/docker/configuration/wildfly/README.md

 	$ mvn clean install -Pdocker

-To create the current version image (based on the project version) run:

-	$ mvn clean install -Pdocker-build

 **Debug Mode**

 To run Wildfly in Debug mode you can build a custom image.
 This can be useful during development.
 To build the corresponding image run the maven profile 'docker-wildfly-debug':